Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: System Configuration

 \paragraph{Planning Scene (constraint aggregation)} The Planning Scene maintains both constraints concurrently; equivalently,

 This aggregation prevents false safety due to additive cancellation and supports consistent, real-time updates as perception refreshes the map and as robots move.

-\paragraph{Hardware interface} Finally, time-parameterised trajectories are streamed through the hardware interface to the robot controllers, closing the loop between planning and physical actuation.
-Execution feedback (state, forces, timing) is returned to the planner to enable reactive constraint handling and fast replanning.

-\paragraph{Robot Controller} The robot controller executes time-parameterised joint trajectories received via the hardware interface and streams per-joint setpoints to the robot drives.
-Depending on the vendor driver, the controller operates in position, velocity, or effort mode with model-based feedforward (e.g., gravity/friction compensation) and feedback (PID) to ensure accurate tracking.
-It performs high-rate interpolation and enforces safety limits (position/velocity/acceleration/torque), applies saturation and anti-windup, blends successive segments, and triggers a controlled stop on constraint violations or faults (e.g., E-stop, limit switches).
-Joint states and tracking errors are fed back to the planning stack, enabling fast replanning when deviations or collisions are predicted.
-This closes the loop between planning and physical actuation for synchronised dual-robot execution.
+\paragraph{Robot Controller} The robot controller executes time-parameterised joint trajectories and streams setpoints to the drives with safety limits, interpolation, and controlled stopping on faults.
+Joint states and tracking errors are fed back to the planning stack, closing the loop between planning and physical actuation for synchronised dual-robot execution.